welsaid/Coffee-Shop-Sales-Analysis/README.md

 Based on the findings, we recommend the following actions:
 - Expand Morning Rush Capacity.
 Since sales peak from 6 AM to 10 AM, consider adding more baristas, self-service kiosks, or express counters during these hours to reduce wait times and handle the rush effectively
 - Promote Afternoon Specials.
 Sales remain uniform between 12 PM and 5 PM, suggesting an opportunity to boost this period with promotions like discounts or combo deals
 - Enhance Product Variety.
-Since Hot Chocolate and Barista Espresso are popular, consider introducing seasonal or limited-time variations of these drinks to maintain interest and attract repeat customers
+Since hot chocolate and barista espresso are popular, consider introducing seasonal or limited-time variations of these drinks to maintain interest and attract repeat customers

 Explore the full interactive dashboard here